 The addition of blue moves the mountains into the distance.

-Paint the main part of the object that comes toward us with a
+Paint the part of an object that comes toward the viewer with

 We painted cooler and darker colors on the edge of the mangoes to show them turning away from our view.